-M3 = 2 + [N(#laps X sensor length X sensor weight) / Max(#laps X sensor length X sensor weight)], where Max(#laps X sensor length X sensor weight) is the highest #laps X sensor length X sensor weight score of all teams
+M3 = 2 + [N(#successful deployments) / Max(#successful deployments)], where Max(#successful deployments) is the highest #successful deployments of all teams.

-Ground Mission - Operational Demonstration:
+Ground Mission: Operational Demonstration

-- The Ground Mission is a timed mission for a ground demonstration of Missions 2 and 3 with validation of sensor shipping container performance - Prior to the timed mission, the teams will demonstrate the ability of the shipping container to protect the sensor - The assembly crew member will drop the sensor in shipping container on all six sides from a height of 10 inches - The assembly crew member will remove the sensor from the shipping container and demonstrate there is no physical damage and that the sensor meets all functional performance requirements for M3 - The assembly crew member will then place the sensor back in the shipping container and place it in the mission box - The timed mission will begin with the aircraft in the flight configuration inside the "mission box" along with the uninstalled sensor in shipping container, maximum allowed number of container simulators and deploying and recovery mechanism; the mission box is approximately a 10 foot by 10 foot box - The assembly crew member and a pilot may participate in the Ground Mission; only the assembly crew team member can touch the aircraft, sensor/shipping container, container simulators, and deploying and recovery mechanism - The assembly crew member and pilot will start behind the start/finish line - Time will start when the ground mission official says "GO" - The assembly crew member will load the full Mission 2 payload then run back to the start finish line; time will stop when he/she crosses the line - The pilot will then demonstrate the flight controls are active - The assembly crew member will again start behind the start/finish line and time will restart when the ground mission official says "GO" - The assembly crew member will return to the mission box and remove the Mission 2 payload

-- The assembly crew member will then install the deploying and recovery mechanism and sensor in the stowed configuration onto the aircraft then run back to the start finish line; time will stop when he/she crosses the line - The pilot will then demonstrate the flight controls are active - With the assembly crew member holding the aircraft, the pilot will then demonstrate deployment and recovery of the sensor to complete the mission (only partial deployment of the sensor is required to demonstrate deploy and recovery performance)
+- The Ground Mission is a timed mission for a ground demonstration of Missions 2 and 3. - The timed mission will begin with the aircraft in the flight configuration inside the "mission box" along with the uninstalled maximum number of vaccine vial packages declared at Tech Inspection and the required number of syringes.
+The required number of syringes is ten times the maximum number of vaccine vial packages declared at Tech Inspection.
+The mission box is approximately a 10 feet by 10 feet box. - The assembly crew member and a pilot may participate in the Ground Mission; only the assembly crew member can touch the aircraft and payloads. - The assembly crew member and pilot will start behind the start/finish line. - Time will start when the ground mission official says "GO". - The assembly crew member will load the full Mission 2 payload then run back to the start finish line; time will stop when he/she crosses the line. - The assembly crew member will again start behind the start/finish line and time will restart when the ground mission official says "GO". - The assembly crew member will return to the mission box and remove the Mission 2 payload. - The assembly crew member will then install the Mission 3 payload then run back to the start finish line; time will stop when he/she crosses the line. - The team will then remotely deploy all of the Mission 3 payloads one at a time to validate functional performance.
+After each payload is deployed, the Ground crew will retrieve it and return it to the Official.
+All payloads must be deployed for the mission to count.

-GM = [Min_time / N_time], where Min_time is the fastest time for all teams
+GM = [Min_time / N_time], where Min_time is the fastest time for all teams.